databrickslabs/access-insights/aws/README.md

 - Click Enable under "Service Access Logging" and provide a destination bucket.
 Browse the list of available S3 buckets and select the log bucket created during the CloudTrail configuration.
 ![](https://miro.medium.com/v2/resize:fit:1400/format:webp/1*Jfi3NsQejX9QRnWilKxjuw.png)

+## Pipeline Configurations

+These configurations are all contained in the file `./databricks.yml`, and need to be changed before deploying.

+- `host`: workspace URL to deploy the resources to
+- `ingestPath`: Path to your cloud trail (Egs:-'s3://databricks-deployment-fe/AWSLogs/997819012307/CloudTrail/*/*/*/*/*')
+- `secret-scope`: secret scope in the target workspace
+- `Default catalog`: Catalog to create your schema to store your tables and views
+- `Default schema`: schema to store your tables and views

+## Limitations

+1. Hive metastore details will only be captured from the workspace where the pipeline is running
+1. CloudTrail Logs needs to be configured to right options to capture right events.